How we support our schools

 The Greenshaw Learning Trust believes that schools should be run by, and their improvement driven by, their staff led by their leadership team and governing body.
 The Trust will provide the support and infrastructure the schools need to enable them to develop and improve and for the school leadership and governing body to achieve their objectives for their school.

 The Trust and its schools will work in partnership, within a culture of trust and openness.
 We will promote honest and transparent dialogue with and between schools, and school-to-school collaboration to ensure schools receive the support they need.
 The school’s leadership team and governing body will take responsibility for the school’s educational and financial performance and developing their school’s individual character.

-The Trust will aim for maximum delegation to each school’s leadership team and governing body, only qualifying that where necessary for the trust to fulfill its statutory duties and to ensure school improvement.
-In exercising their delegated authority, the headteacher / governing body shall have regard to the agreed policies and procedures of the Trust and any views of the Trustees.
+The Trust will aim for maximum delegation to each school’s leadership team and governing body, only qualifying that where necessary for the trust to fulfil its statutory duties and to ensure school improvement.
+In exercising their delegated authority, the headteacher/governing body shall have regard to the agreed policies and procedures of the trust and any views of the trustees.